extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Best practices using joins

-- it's easy to get results
+- it's easy to get results - it's important to confirm that they are the correct results
+- validate the number of records returne